 - Blood samples were processed into cell lines and DNA was extracted at RUCDR Infinite Biologics (formerly Rutgers University Cell and DNA Repository).
 Stored samples are available to approved researchers on a modest fee-for-use basis, through SFARI Base.

 - A subset of approximately 1,500 families who participated in the SSC are now enrolled in an online, contactable platform called the SSC registry.
-In 2015, SFARI recontacted all of the SSC@IAN families to request updated medical and educational outcomes information on all family members.
+In 2015, SFARI recontacted all of these families to request updated medical and educational outcomes information on all family members.
 Data from participants who contributed to this follow-up project (440 families) are available to approved researchers via SFARI Base.
 Qualified researchers may also apply via SFARI Base for consideration to recruit this subset of families into new research studies.
 The Recruitment Process Document provides answers to many frequently asked questions.
 For more information, please contact [email protected].

 All SSC data are available by request after logging into SFARI Base.

 Some data are also available via NCBI’s Gene Expression Omnibus (GEO):

 Array-based comparative genomic hybridization (CGH) data